morou34/CodeBase/README.md

 - 📝 Detailed notes capturing key concepts and insights
 - 🌟 Exciting discoveries and learnings along the way

 Join me as I embark on this adventure of learning, coding, and exploring the intersection of technology and intelligence.
-Let's code for the future! 💡🌏 #CodeToAI #LearningJourney
+Let's code for the future! 💡🌏  #LearningJourney